tipsybear/tipsybear.github.io/_posts/2014-01-12-tipsy-bear-does-data-science.md

 project with me, I've got "tacticalchicken.com", "splosionfish.com" and "musetwelve" all available if interested!)

-Tipsy Bear had originally been a blog about my chemistry facination, particularly the fermentation of barely.
+Tipsy Bear had originally been a blog about my chemistry fascination, particularly the fermentation of barely.
 Like I said, Andy took that title from me, and I loaned most of my brew kit away already anyway.
 The old blog is on my server, but not being used.